About Hall Hunger Initiative

 Our broad community stakeholder approach allows us to address the many problems that culminate in hungry individuals and families: education, awareness, access, transportation, etc. A broad stakeholder base allows for each organization to utilize its own strengths and in doing so creates more dynamic and durable community solutions.

-The Hall Hunger Initiative seeks and address problems that stakeholders, direct service providers, and hungry members of our community alike identify as problems.
-We aim to address problems that come from the experiences of those on the ground, experiencing the problem of hunger and its devastating effects firsthand.
+The Hall Hunger Initiative seeks and address problems that stakeholders, direct service providers, and community members who struggle with food insecurity alike identify as problems.
+We aim to address problems that are voiced by those who deal with food inequity and its devastating effects firsthand.
 This seeks to ensure that solutions have immediate impact on our residents that are most in need and effected by hunger.

 How We’re Helping